billkarsh/SpikeGLX/Markdown/Manual-Text.md

 >NI-DAQ is also used for analog output (audio).

+#### Stream Length

+To allow leisurely fetching of data from remote applications the streams are currently sized to hold the smaller of {30 seconds of data, 25% of your physical RAM}.
+If a 30 second history would be too large you will see a message in the Console window at startup like:
+*"Stream length limited to 19 seconds."* This adjustment does not affect data acquisition.

 #### Synchronization

 Several methods act to synchronize the streams with each other: